Coordinating an offense and calling plays in the NFL is a pressure-filled job.

 Playcaller: Grubb

 What has gone right?
 Grubb's scheme, with its heavy emphasis on no-huddle and pre-snap shifts, has shown that it can be tough to defend through the air.
-With Grubb leaning heavily on Geno Smith and the passing game, Seattle is one of the better teams in yards per dropback despite an overmatched offensive line.
+With Grubb leaning heavily on Geno Smith and the passing game, Seattle ranks second in passing yards per game (260.9) despite an overmatched offensive line.

 What has gone wrong?
 The Seahawks haven't run the ball nearly as much as coach Mike Macdonald wants.
-They're one of the worst in designed rush percentage, which might be due to Grubb's pass-first inclination and the fact the Seahawks are regularly behind the chains.
-Their average distance needed to convert a first down is a whopping 8.9 yards on both second and third down, highest in the NFL.
+They're 30th in designed rush percentage (31.5%), which might be due to Grubb's pass-first inclination and the fact the Seahawks are regularly behind the chains.
+Their average distance needed to convert a first down is a whopping 8.7 yards on third down and 8.8 on second and third down, both highest in the NFL.

 Key to second half: Abraham Lucas' return at right tackle could be a significant boost for an offensive line that is one of the worst in pass block win rate and has struggled to create movement in the run game.
 The Seahawks also need to stop shooting themselves in the foot with offensive penalties.
-They've committed 53, most in the NFL, even though they've had their bye. -- Brady Henderson
+They've committed 48, third most in the NFL, even though they've had their bye. -- Brady Henderson